-Acela Express 2109 flew through Princeton Jct.
+Acela Express 2109 flew through here.

-Amtrak Northeast Regional 185 came through Princeton Jct.
+Amtrak Northeast Regional 185 came through next.

-Amtrak Northeast Regional 172 came through Princeton Jct.
-Robin then took me down to show him how to use the New Jersey Transit ticket machine.
-We then waited for the dinky to come back from Princeton.
+Amtrak Northeast Regional 172 came through the station.
+Robin and I walked over, under and up to the west platform and I went down to get my ticket for the dinky.
+Robin then took me down to show him how to use the New Jersey Transit ticket machine, after which we waited for the dinky to come back from Princeton.

-The New Jersey Transit dinky 3834 at Princeton.
-We returned to Princeton Jct, used the bathroom then left Princeton for our next stop at Allaire State Park.
+New Jersey Transit 3831 was the last train we photographed before we departed Princeton for our next stop at Allaire State Park.

 |RETURN TO THE MAIN PAGE|